MultiX-Amsterdam/structured-data-module/README.md

 # structured-data-module

-This repository hosts the teaching materials for processing structured data.
+This repository hosts the teaching materials for processing structured data in the [UvA Data Science course](https://multix.io/data-science-book-uva/).

-All the course content in this repository is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+All the content in this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Credit: this teaching material is created by [Yen-Chia Hsu](https://github.com/yenchiah).